If you enjoy exploring the world of fruits and vegetables, you’ve likely wondered, “Can beetroot leaves be eaten?”.

 Can Beetroot Leaves Be Eaten?

 So the question is, can beetroot leaves be eaten?
 Absolutely yes!
 You can eat beetroot leaves.
-Beet greens are a highly nutritious and underappreciated part of the beet plant.
+Beet greens are an underappreciated part of the beet plant.

 They are sweet and mild and cook into some of the most tender greens you’ll ever eat.
 There are various ways to incorporate these greens into your diet.